samuzora/samuzora.com/source/_posts/2024/grey-quals-2024.md

 (there are over 500 so I'm not putting all here)

-Then taking these locales, I looped through a few different format specifers to see if `sh` appears in the output.
+Then taking these locales, I looped through a few different format specifiers to see if `sh` appears in the output.

 ```python
 timestr = b"%a" # %b etc